malloblenne/guardian/README.md

 ## Purpose of the project

 My idea is to keep the game logic as simple as possible and let it be my first little creature.
-I don't want to make it too fancy, using design patterns like factory or adaptors or others.
+I don't want to make it too fancy, using design patterns like factory or adapters or others.
 I am also learning python in the middle, so the code is not super polished.
 But I want to keep the game enjoyable and fun.

 ## Install